bluesky/databroker/doc/source/v2/user/index.rst

    list(search_results)

-Because seraching on a Catalog returns another Catalog, we refine our search by seraching ``search_results``.
+Because searching on a Catalog returns another Catalog, we refine our search by searching ``search_results``.
 In this example we'll use a helper, :class:`~databroker.queries.TimeRange`, to build our query.

 .. ipython:: python